 Caller: Yeah, I do feel like our supermarket has a good turnover.
 But then again, how do you really know?

 CK: That could be the problem.
 I know that for years, I bought beans from the supermarket and had mixed results.
 I think if you go online and get really good stuff, I think that'll make all the difference.
 You know, I used to have black eyed peas and rice on New Year's Day.
 I've never had that problem.
 So, I think it must be the beans because you're doing everything right.
-I mean, Sarah?
+I mean, Sara?

 SM: The only thing I would say is in Julie implicated herself that Julie, you have to pay more attention, right? actually literally set a timer and make yourself go check them.
 But I agree with Chris, you'll probably have better luck with I don't know if Rancho Gordo actually makes.